NikhilInampudi/LeagueOfLegends-Analysis/README.md

 <br><br>
 *Interesting Note:*
 Form of Pre-Processing was done in the function when converting the Python dictionary into a Dataframe.
+By changing the values in the win column to 1/0 instead of win/loss, there is no need for label encoding later when attempting to fit the model.
 <div style="max-height: 400px; overflow-y: auto;">

 ```python